stackbit-projects/missing-moths-d673c/content/pages/index.md

 sections:
   - type: hero_section
     title: Moths are disappearing
-    subtitle: 'Thank you for visiting missing moths, '
+    subtitle: >-
+      Thank you for taking an interest in our missing moths.
+This site is not a comprehensive
     actions: []
     image: /images/Garden_TigerSC.svg
     image_alt: A smiling woman